An article written for those in the building industry

-A good quality assurance and project management system identifies where the areas of risk and/or delay occur.
+A good quality assurance and project management system identifies where the areas of risk and/or delay could occur.
 It measures the impact of this and puts processes in place that if followed, ensure that risk and or delay is minimised or removed.
 If you don’t identify and manage these critical areas, you are probably not achieving the potential that you could.
 You are literally short-changing your business of potential profits.

 So what are the key risk and/or delay junctions in the building consent process?
-Recent audits of building consents received by the councils across the Waikato Building Consent Group indicated that poor paperwork resulted in rework that could have been easily avoided.
+Audits of building consents received by the councils across the Waikato Building Consent Group has indicated that poor paperwork resulted in rework that could have been easily avoided.
 So let’s split it up into the key stages, and list the main points that a smart business should be addressing in their quality assurance system.

 Project Information Memorandum

 The project consists of more than just the plans and getting them passed council.
 It also includes the land.
 Although property owners do not need to get a Project Information Memorandum, it is often a good idea to do so as this will indicate whether there are any issues with the land or whether the proposed project is going to meet District Plan requirements.